colt005/colt005/README.md

 At [Kreate](https://kreateworld.in), I work as a **Full Stack Engineer**.
 My everyday tasks include developing Rest APIs, debating new features, ensuring that the backend is operational and ofcourse deploying them to production, at scale.

-Currently working on a Whatsapp Bot that will take in a image and send the sticker of the same image after removing the background.
+Currently working on a Whatsapp Bot ( [Whats Sticky](https://github.com/colt005/whats_sticky) ) that will take in a image and send the sticker of the same image after removing the background.

 # Skill Set